CopernicaMarketingSoftware/AMQP-CPP/README.md

 call the Connection::parse() method with a buffer of 100 bytes, and the method returns that only 60 bytes were processed, you should later call the method again, with a buffer filled with the remaining 40 bytes.
-If the method returns 0, you should make a new call to parse() when more data is available, with a buffer with more data.
+If the method returns 0, you should make a new call to parse() when more data is available, with a buffer that contains both the old data, and the new data.

 CHANNELS